akolb1/hmsv2api/doc/README.md

 Some notes on protobuf proto3

-- It supports maps that are extensively used here
+- It supports maps that are extensively used here.
+It is possible to simulate maps in proto2 if needed.
-- All fields are optional
+- All fields are optional.
+If we need to move to proto2, it is important to add optional to every field then to preserve semantics.

 <a name="metastore.AddPartitionRequest"/>